stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `create` action will be used to resend confirmation instructions to a user who is unconfirmed.
 We still need to build this mailer, and we still need to send this mailer when a user initially signs up.
 This action will be requested via the form on `app/views/confirmations/new.html.erb`.
+Note that we call `downcase` on the email to account for case sensitivity when searching.
 > - The `edit` action is used to confirm a user's email.
 This will be the page that a user lands on when they click the confirmation link in their email.
 We still need to build this.
 Note that we're looking up a user through their `confirmation_token` and not their email or ID.
 This is because The `confirmation_token` is randomly generated and can't be easily guessed unlike an email or numeric ID.
 This is also why we added `param: :confirmation_token` as a [named route parameter](https://guides.rubyonrails.org/routing.html#overriding-named-route-parameters).
 Note that we check if their confirmation token has expired before confirming their account.

 ## Step 5: Create Confirmation Mailer